For Women Scotland Ltd (Appellant) v The Scottish Ministers (Respondent)

 As a reminder, this ruling relates to the definition of ‘sex’ and ‘women’ in legislation and is not a direction that organisations are now lawfully entitled to discriminate, harass or victimise transgender people.
 Protections for transgender women (and men) still exist within the Equality Act 2010 under the protected characteristic of ‘gender reassignment’ and therefore organisations are still able (and we would encourage them) to:

-Organisations are reminded that Harassment, as defined in the Equality Act 2010 is:
+Organisations are reminded that harassment, as defined in the Equality Act 2010 is:

 “…unwanted behaviour [related to a protected characteristic] which has the purpose or effect of violating someone’s dignity or which creates a hostile, degrading, humiliating or offensive environment.”